Chandni-L5/munch_crunch_pantry/README.md

 - [Favicon.io](https://favicon.io/emoji-favicons/) - to create an emoji favicon
 - [Leaflet JS](https://leafletjs.com) - to create the interactive map on origin stories pages
 - [Geoapify](https://www.geoapify.com/) - to source map tiles and geocoding services for the interactive map
+- [XML Sitemaps](https://www.xml-sitemaps.com/) - to create the sitemap for SEO purposes

 ### Media
 - [AWS S3](https://aws.amazon.com/s3/) - to store static and media files